 Known contra-indication to short-term dexamethasone.

+Hydroxychloroquine

+Known prolonged QTc interval

+Caution: Co-administration with medications that prolong the QT interval (e.g. macrolides, quinolones) is not an absolute contraindication, but it may be appropriate to check the QT interval by performing an ECG.

 * If these conditions are recorded on the baseline case report form, patients will be ineligible for randomisation to that arm of the study.

 Note: This study is being conducted within hospitals.
-Therefore use of medication will be subject to standard pharmacy reviews (typically within 48 hours of enrolment) which will guide modifications to both the study treatment and use of concomitant medication (e.g. in the case of potential drug interactions).
+Therefore use of medication will be subject to standard medication reviews (typically within 48 hours of enrolment) which will guide modifications to both the study treatment and use of concomitant medication (e.g. in the case of potential drug interactions).
 The doctor may decide whether it is appropriate to stop such medications temporarily to allow the patient to complete the course of their assigned intervention.

 Appendix 3: Organisational Structure and Responsibilities